What CRC Actually Reviews

 Data Analysis & Validation

-This step creates a consistent foundation across your dataset, allowing meaningful comparisons and accurate risk detection.
+This step creates a consistent foundation across your dataset, enabling meaningful comparisons and accurate detection of payroll discrepancies and risks.

 INCONSISTENCY DETECTION